sensible-hq/sensible-docs/README.md

 ### Publishing the docs to readme

-To publish the markdown docs in this repository to ReadMe, use https://github.com/flowcommerce/readme-sync. this is an open source tool that uses the ReadMe API.
+To publish the markdown docs in this repository to ReadMe at https://docs.sensible.so/docs, use https://github.com/flowcommerce/readme-sync. this is an open source tool that uses the ReadMe API.
 Follow the instructions in that tool to install it locally.

 Then to publish using a local installation of the readme-sync tool: